 The savage beauty of Connemara

 The National Park serves up a number of breathtaking walks, including the modest Diamond Hill Loop, which suits most fitness levels.
 The views afforded for the effort are nothing short of spectacular.
-Rest awhile in the beating heart of Connemara's capital, Clifden, which was once a media hotspot when the inventor of radio, Guglielmo Marconi, built a transatlantic wireless telegraphy station just outside the town.
-Once you've soaked up its history, browsed the art galleries and taken in the sunset views from Clifden's Sky Road, book a table at Mitchell's Restaurant in the centre of town for mouthwatering Connemara lamb or a bowl of tasty seafood chowder.
+Rest awhile in the beating heart of Connemara's capital, Clifden, which was once a media hotspot when the inventor of radio, Guglielmo Marconi, built a transatlantic wireless telegraph station just outside the town.
+Once you've soaked up its history, browsed the art galleries and taken in the sunset views from Clifden's Sky Road, book a table at Mitchell's Restaurant in the center of town for mouthwatering Connemara lamb or a bowl of tasty seafood chowder.
 Delicious!

 Since 1924, the annual Connemara Pony Festival (August) has been showcasing the best of this native breed, and it’s a wonderful opportunity to get up close to over 400 ponies.